Should you directly opt for a job or go for a master’s degree?

 As a fresh graduate, you may be at the confusing crossroads of deciding between further studies and joining the workforce.
 Either of the two possibilities may appear attractive for various reasons.

 Here are a few questions that you should ask yourself before getting started:

-What is the nature of the programme that you wish to pursue?
+- What is the nature of the program that you wish to pursue?

 Now, explore the various advantages offered by either of the options: